BYU-CS-Course-Ops/markdowndata/README.md

 # MarkdownData

-MarkdownData is a Python tool designed to transform markdown tables into json objects, which allows for clean and structured data as well as improves data visualization.
+MarkdownData is a python tool designed to transform markdown tables into json objects, which allows for clean and structured data as well as improves data visualization.

 The tool is particularly useful for data which is often being modified such as in educational contexts.